kennedysean/BlockchainJ/README.md

 # BlockchainJ
-Java implementation of a blockchain designed to emulate Bitcoin's proof of work mining protocol (*still in development*)
+(*still in development*) Java implementation of a working blockchain designed to emulate Bitcoin's proof of work mining protocol